MicrosoftDocs/dynamics365-guidance/guidance/resources/fs-resource-cell-template.md

 To insert the code:

-1. In the schedule board, navigate to [scheduler settings](/dynamics365/field-service/schedule-board-tab-settings), choose the link to open **All board settings**, and then, on the **Other** tab, choose the [Retrieve resource query](/dynamics365/field-service/schedule-board-tab-settings#retrieve-resources-query) field.
+1. In the schedule board, navigate to [scheduler settings](/dynamics365/field-service/schedule-board-tab-settings), choose the link to open **All board settings**, and then, on the **Other** tab, choose the [Retrieve resources query](/dynamics365/field-service/schedule-board-tab-settings#retrieve-resources-query) field.

-2. Open the default query that is already specified in the **Retrieve resource query** field by choosing the pencil icon, and then copy the contents of the query.
+2. Open the default query that is already specified in the **Retrieve resources query** field by choosing the pencil icon, and then copy the contents of the query.

 3. Create a new query template using the copied code as a base.